oehf/ipf/platform-camel/ihe/hpd/src/site/markdown/ch-pidd.md

 #### Producer

-The endpoint URI format of `xca-iti38` component producers is:
+The endpoint URI format of `ch-pidd` component producers is:

 ```
-xca-iti38://hostname:port/path/to/service[?parameters]
+ch-pidd://hostname:port/path/to/service[?parameters]
 ```

 where *hostname* is either an IP address or a domain name, *port* is a port number, and *path/to/service*